 |Who May Sell||· Preference must be granted to Alberta producers who make, bake, or grow their products.
 Validated complaints will result in immediate loss of approval status.|

-· Canadian producers who make, bake or grow their products supplement the market mix with those products not available in Alberta.
+· Non-Alberta producers who make, bake or grow their products as well as those who offer resale items may supplement the market mix with those products not available in Alberta.
 These vendors fall into the 20% category.
+Markets may choose to limit or prohibit out-of-province products.

 · Out-of-province products must be clearly labelled as to their province/country of origin.